subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-1/detect-1_description.md

 ## Summary

-An attacker could use authentication coercian methods to coerce the NTLM authentication from the SCCM site server's host system and then relay that coerced authentication to another target.
+An attacker could use authentication coercion methods to coerce the NTLM authentication from the SCCM site server's host system and then relay that coerced authentication to another target.
 This elevation method would enable privilege escalation and lateral movement if the attacker targets the SCCM site system.

 A defender can compare the account name field of [Event ID: 4624](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/event-4624) to that of the source host name field.
 The SCCM site server's machine account will generate the successful logon event of the machine account authentication on a server or host that is not the SCCM site server.